 The Office of Long-Term Living (OLTL) within the Pennsylvania Departments of Public Human Services (DHS is in the process of conducting a survey of participants currently enrolled in state programs that assist with home-based care.
 We are interested in gathering insight and experiences from our consumers so that we might work toward improving our services.
 The surveys and letter posted on this Web site are for informational purposes.
 OLTL is pleased to present the results of our surveys from 2011 through the present time.
 Older results can be found under the Archive heading below.
 These surveys cover participants in the Aging, Attendant Care Independence, COMMCARE and OBRA waiver programs.

 Remark Reply Charts

-The authorized monitoring agent for the Office of Long Term Living.
-The QMET ensures Home and Community Based Service (HCBS) provider compliance with 55 Pa.
-Code Chapters 52, 1001 and 1150, as well as the CMS, approved HCBS waivers.
-The QMET works with enrolled HCBS providers of the Office of Long Term Living (OLTL) Medicaid Waivers to efficiently balance service delivery with regulatory and waiver compliance.
-The QMET monitoring review is effectuated in a consistent manner across the Commonwealth to promote and enhance the quality of services to OLTL waiver participants
+The authorized monitoring agent for the Office of Long-Term Living.
+The QMET ensures Home and Community-Based Service (HCBS) provider compliance with 55 Pa.
+Code Chapters 52, 1101 and 1150, as well as the CMS, approved HCBS waivers.
+The QMET works with enrolled HCBS providers of the Office of Long-Term Living (OLTL) for the Medicaid OBRA Waiver and the Act 150 program to efficiently balance service delivery with regulatory waiver and program compliance.
+The QMET monitoring review is effectuated in a consistent manner across the Commonwealth to promote and enhance the quality of services to OLTL waiver and program participants.